Floating island: Artificial floating islands

 Floating artificial islands are generally made of bundled reeds, and the best known examples are those of the Uros people of Lake Titicaca, Peru, who build their villages upon what are in effect huge rafts of bundled totora reeds.
 The Uros originally created their islands to prevent attacks by their more aggressive neighbours, the Incas and Collas.

-The Aztec capital, Tenochtitlan, was surrounded with chinampas, small artificial islands used for agriculture known as "floating gardens" (though not really floating).
-Floating gardens on a large scale have been demonstrated with aquaponics systems in China growing rice, wheat and canna lily on islands.
+The Aztec capital, Tenochtitlan (today Mexico City), was surrounded with chinampas, small artificial islands used for agriculture known as "floating gardens" (though not really floating).
+Such islands still exist in the city's borough and Lake Xochimilco, among other places.
+In China floating gardens on a large scale have been demonstrated with aquaponics systems growing rice, wheat and canna lily on islands.

 Spiral Island was a more modern one-person effort to build an artificial floating island, on the Caribbean coast of Mexico.
 Modern artificial islands mimicking the floating reedbeds of the Uros are increasingly used by local governments and catchment managers to improve water quality at source, reducing pollutants in surface water bodies and providing biodiversity habitat.
 Examples include Gold Coast City Council in Australia.
 Artificial floating reedbeds are commonly anchored to the shoreline or bottom of water body, to ensure the system does not float away in a storm event or create a hazard.

 During World War II, the British Project Habakkuk proposed the construction of aircraft carriers made of ice-like Pykrete.
 Its size and speed made it more of an artificial iceberg or island than a ship.

+The demise of the two floating islands and the imprisonment of Vanalato developed after a conflict developed in the area.